zhu-weijie/sync-sphere/dsa.md

 (12:35) So if you try to use a list or another hashmap/dictionary as a key, it'll throw an error because their contents can change.
 And hashmaps need keys that stay the same.
 This comes up more often than you'd think.
 For example, if you're grouping elements by their structure, like sorting strings and using them as keys, you'll need to convert them into a format that's hashable first.

 (13:01) So, why are hashmaps so common in interviews?
 Because they're your go-to structure when brute force is too slow.
 Let's say you need to find a value that already exists.
-Without a hashmap, you're looping through everything you've seen so far, and that's O of N. But with a hashmap, you just need to check once O of one.
+Without a hashmap, you're looping through everything you've seen so far, and that's O of N. But with a hashmap, you just need to check once, O of one.

 (13:25) In a lot of interview problems, the real trick isn't some clever algorithm.
 It's just storing information in a smarter way.
 And a hashmap gives you that for free.
 Here's the mindset shift you need to make.
 When you solve problems with brute force, you're asking the same questions over and over.
 When you solve problems with a hashmap, you're remembering the answers as you go.